geoloqi/geoloqi-ruby/README.markdown

 Basic Usage
 ---
-Geoloqi uses OAuth2 for authentication, but if you're only working with your own account, you don't need to go through the authorization steps!
-Simply go to your account settings on the [Geoloqi site](http://geoloqi.com), click on "Connections" and copy the OAuth 2 Access Token.
+Geoloqi uses OAuth2 for authentication, but if you're only working with your own account, you don't need to go through the authorization steps.
+Simply go to your account settings on the [Geoloqi Developers Site](https://developers.geoloqi.com), click on "Get Started" and copy the permanent access token.
 You can use this token to run the following examples.

 If you just need to make simple requests, you can just make a simple get or post request from Geoloqi: